GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookie-recipes/index.md

 - widgets such as social buttons or anti-fraud services that create less obvious `<iframes>`

-Cookies may be used here to personalize content if the current user has an existing account on the remote site, maintain a session state, store general preferences, enable usage statistics, and more.
+Cookies may be used here to, among other things, maintain session state, store general preferences, enable statistics, or personalize content for users with existing accounts.

 <figure class="w-figure  w-figure--center">
   <img src="iframe.png"